powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

     find ruby

-After you removed everything (and reverted any change to the ./bashrc file, if you did something to it), you can redo a clean installation of ruby.
+After you removed everything (and reverted any change to the ./bashrc file, if you did something to it), you can redo a clean installation of ruby.<br>

+⚠️ ATTENTION!
+When you use the apt purge command, READ CAREFULLY what the system is going to remove, since it changes the command to

+    sudo apt-get purge ruby*

+and it can remove something really important for your system! ⚠️<br>

 After changing the version, everything was running smoothly.
 An afternoon was lost, but a blog was created.<br>

 I tried changing the theme of my GitHub page with one that was supported natively,